|If you like Schmoozy

 Kirkcaldy, Fife, was fined Ł100 after Cupar sheriff

-how she ran naked across the course at St Andrews
+court heard how she ran naked across the course at

-flag as competitors were driving from the 18th tee.
+were driving from the 18th tee.
+She admitted breach

 of the peace.
 Carol Louttit, 37, of Inverurie,

-shorts on the same day, also admitted the offence
+only her shorts on the same day, also admitted the

 28th September 2003 THE Mascot Grand National at Huntingdon Racecourse, Cambridge was plunged into chaos by a busty streaker.
 Contestants dressed as mice, foxes, chickens and swans were thrown off course as the mystery woman ran towards them.
 I don't know how anyone can take seriously the contest which features 69 mascots.
 The differences in the costumes can give certain contestants advantages or disdadvantages.